invictus-anic3tus/v4/JOURNAL.md

 i didn't do a ton of research tho except for some headset lenses and other smol things. today is the AMA with Strange Parts!!

 1 hr

+### day eight - 6/2/25
+the past few days ive been hanging out with my friend irl so havent got much done. however today i did a bunch of research on cameras and stuff, and found a $55 headset... cheaper than literally just my VRX. makes me wonder if i would be able to just get that instead, seeing as how it does the exact same stuff, better, and cheaper.

+2 hrs